MikronT/backgroundTaskHost.exe/readme.md

 ## Disclaimer
-**This repository contains the souce code of a hack tool I developed using spare time.
+- **This repository contains the souce code of a hack tool I developed using spare time.
 I never use this to harm any personal computer.
 I just develop this to kill time and improve my programming skill :)**

-*I am not responsible for any damage to your computer.* Everything that removes the utility is considered to be viral and adware.
-If you need it, download again.
-I am not responsible for any lost files or data.
+- *I am not responsible for any damage to your computer.* I am not responsible for any lost files or data.